venky14353/Demo/README.md

 ### Here i have created a calculator program which will return addition and substraction

-- Use below code to use calculator pakage
+- Use below code to use calculator pakage now

 '''python